 - International collaborations: For example, you are working on a cultural production, such as an exhibition, a performance, a theatre piece, with an international partner.

 - Production-oriented residencies: For example, the result of your mobility will be a public presentation of a newly created body of work – an exhibition, a performance, a publication, etc.

 - Professional development: For example, you will take part in auditions, network meetings, showcases, workshops, master classes, and other types of training outside of formal education.

 - Presentation: For example, you will present an exhibition, a performance, a theatre piece in the destination country.

 Who can apply

-– Artists and culture professionals (individuals or groups of up to 5 people) aged 18+, active in the fields of performing arts and visual arts, of all educational qualifications and levels of experience, legally residing in a Creative Europe country.
+– Artists and culture professionals (individuals or groups of up to 5 people) aged 18+, active in the fields of fine arts and visual arts, of all educational qualifications and levels of experience, legally residing in a Creative Europe country.

 – Applicants and groups of applicants must be individuals, not legal entities.